-ENABLING ACTIVITY Stakeholder engagement (A1 and C3) Gender-responsive principle Undertake inclusive, gender-equitable stakeholder engagement in the NAP process Why is this important?
+Stakeholder engagement (A1 and C3)

+Undertake inclusive, gender-equitable stakeholder engagement in the NAP process

 Participation is a guiding principle for the NAP process and an essential foundation for gender-responsive approaches.
 Inclusive, gender-equitable engagement of stakeholders in decision making for adaptation, throughout all of the different steps of the NAP process, is crucial to ensure that gender differences are captured and that opportunities and benefits resulting from adaptation actions are equitable.
 Women, including representatives of marginalized groups, must be viewed as agents of change in adaptation and their views valued accordingly.
 This may require particular efforts to overcome barriers to women's participation, including access to information, domestic responsibilities and security risks (Deutsche Gesellschaft für Internationale Zusammenarbeit [GIZ], 2018; Shin, 2018).
 Civil society organizations, including women's groups, can play a key role in facilitating equitable participation in stakeholder engagement processes.

-What does it look like in practice?
-Achieving inclusive, gender-equitable stakeholder engagement may require: The creation of inclusive mechanisms for stakeholder engagement at different levels, involving civil society organizations, academic institutions and private sector actors in addition to government stakeholders (for example, through multistakeholder working groups).
-Specific efforts to ensure the participation of women's groups and representatives of marginalized groups in stakeholder engagement, recognizing them as a distinct stakeholder group in the NAP process.
-Undertaking stakeholder engagement processes at subnational levels to facilitate the participation of diverse stakeholders.
-Attention to gender equity in stakeholder committees), with consideration of influence as well as representation.
-Ensuring gender-responsive approaches to facilitating stakeholder engagement (for example, by bringing in women and gender actors as facilitators and using inclusive communication methods before and during stakeholder meetings).
+Achieving inclusive, gender-equitable stakeholder engagement may require:

+- The creation of inclusive mechanisms for stakeholder engagement at different levels, involving civil society organizations, academic institutions and private sector actors in addition to government stakeholders (for example, through multistakeholder working groups). - Specific efforts to ensure the participation of women's groups and representatives of marginalized groups in stakeholder engagement, recognizing them as a distinct stakeholder group in the NAP process. - Undertaking stakeholder engagement processes at subnational levels to facilitate the participation of diverse stakeholders. - Attention to gender equity in stakeholder engagement processes (such as consultation workshops or stakeholder committees), with consideration of influence as well as representation. - Ensuring gender-responsive approaches to facilitating stakeholder engagement (for example, by bringing in women and gender actors as facilitators and using inclusive communication methods before and during stakeholder meetings).

-🗲 Key Tool #1: Gender Analysis
+No Key Tool #1: Gender Analysis